T-Kalv/Tasp-Talia-/README.md

 ### What's 🌐Talia (Totally Artificial Language Intelligence Assistant)?
 ![image](https://user-images.githubusercontent.com/48865863/186493155-0e6b6bc0-f6c3-4c03-975c-c87504886694.png)
 * TALIA stands for Totally Artificial Language Intelligence Assistant.
 Talia* was included to allow AI like chat based functionality for the user in the form of a virtual assistant that **actually talks to you (in a British accent)**.
 * You can do a number of commands like ask the: weather, date, time, jokes, stocks, translate, wiki, youtube...
+In this case, I searched for elonmusk using the wiki command...
 ![image](https://user-images.githubusercontent.com/48865863/186493863-f902be40-0bee-4889-b2f8-4721a683c271.png)

 ## Why 🤔?